ubc-library-rc/gis-dhsi/content/day4/13-leaflet.md

 ## Styling Layers
-Perhaps you want to change the way parks polygons are styled.
+Perhaps you want to change the way heritage districts polygons are styled.
 For example, we could change them to be a solid color such as green.
 This way, they'd stand out against the basemap.

-to change the styling of a polygon data layer, we will 1) write a *function* that styles a specific layer, in this case `parks`, and 2) add our new style as an option to that data layer.
+to change the styling of a polygon data layer, we will (1) write a *function* that styles a specific layer, in this case `heritage`, and (2) add our new style as an option to that data layer.
 A *function* in programming is a block of code that does some specific task, like a mini program.
-In your web map HTML boilerplate document, replace the line of code for parks with the following:
+In your web map HTML boilerplate document, replace the line of code for heritage districts with the following:

 ```js
     L.geoJson(heritage, {style: style}).addTo(mymap);